 One way to combat this is to soak it for 24 hours in milk before cooking.
 Or, as one of the commenters have discussed below, coke!

 Then simply drain, and carry on with the recipe.

 What should you remove from liver to prepare it for making pate?

-- I like to cut away any bit of tendon or ‘miscellaneous bits’ leaving only the liver behind.
-However if you’re following the instructions for a smooth pate there is no need to do this as the sieve will catch all those bits.
+- The butcher will likely remove the gallbladder from your liver before you purchase it.
+I also like to cut away any bit of tendon, tough membrane or ‘miscellaneous bits’ leaving only the liver behind.
+However, if you’re following the instructions for a smooth pate there is no need to do this as the sieve will catch all those bits.